Is It a Good Idea to Shop for Auto Insurance if My Policy Has Lapsed?

 What is a lapse in an auto insurance policy?

-You have a registered car but are no longer insured due to lapses.
+You have a lapsed auto insurance policy if you have a registered car but are no longer insured due to lapses.
 The period or the time that you don’t have insurance is what we call a lapse in your policy.
 Here’s a real-life example: You missed the payment in car insurance and it expired because of that.
 It has been three days since your insurance provider notified you that your policy has lapsed.
 It means that you have been driving uninsured for three days already.

 What did I do to make my auto insurance lapse?